christophsax/seasonalbook.content/proposal/proposal.md

 This text will focus on seasonal adjustment and its implementation in R.

 Specifically, the audience will be both R users who want to learn about seasonal adjustment as well as seasonal adjustment practitioners, such as those at governmental agencies, who are starting to become more interested in using R.
-The book will feature accessible background material and references for those theoretically minded but will be tailored more directly to the practical applications of seasonal adjustment with R.
+The book will be tailored to the practical applications of seasonal adjustment within R. Accessible background material is featured and references for the theoretically minded reader is given.
+The main focus, however, is on concrete problems and examples.

 Specifically, we plan to showcase methods through detailed examples with associated code.
 This presentation will allow the academic level can be quite broad; understood by undergraduates and interesting all the way through final year Ph.D. students.